xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 Given that V3 is brand new, there is no risk of backwards incompatible changes with the initial release of this feature.

 Caution should be taken in the design of the Message Backup File format to ensure that it is flexible and compatible with other potential changes.
-Any fields that may have changing data formats should be self-describing, and allow for versioning in the future.
+Any fields that may have changing data formats should be self-describing and versioned for backwards/forwards compatibility.

 ## Reference implementation